 Minimizes Pressure Ulcers

-This is the percentage of residents that have had a pressure ulcer.
-Pressure ulcers are considered by many experts to be a barometer of the quality of nursing care at a nursing home.
-Pressure ulcers, which are also known as bed sores, are routinely caused by residents staying in one position for too long.
+This is the percent of residents who have had a pressure ulcer.
+Pressure ulcers, which are also referred to as bed sores, are routinely the result of patients staying in one position for too long.
+Better nursing protocols can limit the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls